 Why do you need to shear a sheep?
 The main reason is for animal health.
 Some are shorn twice a year.
 They get really hot during summer.
 In summer is the worst time for flies.
 Flies are attracted to the sheeps rear end and can cause issues if not treated correctly.
 And you do not want really long wool on the sheep before they give birth in Spring time.
 They can get cast (get a itchy back and start scratching their back and never be able to get up again and potentially die if the farmer does not observe them closely.
 The second major factor is when you take the wool off the sheep they are cold therefore eat more grass and grow bigger faster.
 This means they can go to market and either sold in NZ, Europe or America.

-Looking for a relaxed friendly person or couple to help out with childcare and housework.
+Looking for a relaxed friendly person or couple to help out with childcare and some housework.
 We always feed you very well.
+The girls do online pippins and brownies which they sometime need help with.
 Being farmers we eat mostly lamb and beef but at times we have venesion or pork.
 Vegetarians are welcome.
 We like vegetables and get them once a week.
 In out pantry we always have eggs, beans, rice, loads of veges that have longer shelf life like potatoes, pumpkin, kumara and things like that.
 Many vegeterians have been really happy with what food they get.
 Some even take away the salad recipes.
 My salad recipes do not often have lettuce I usually roast vegetables and put with isralei cous cous and a onion jam dressing is one example.
 We are farmers so we do eat meat from our farm 5 days a week.

 You will have your own bedroom in our farm house.
 It has a very comfortable queen size bed.
 It has loads of books and magazines to read.
 We have a 3 bedroom farm house.